kubukoz/http4s-oauth2/README.md

 ## Usage

-### `sttp-oauth2`
+### `http4s-oauth2`

-Each grant is implemented in an object with explicit return and error types on methods and additionally, TaglessFinal friendly `*Provider` interface.
+Each grant is implemented in an object with explicit return and error types on methods and additionally, Tagless Final friendly `*Provider` interface.
 - `AuthorizationCode` and `AuthorizationCodeProvider` - provide functionality for:
   - generating _login_ and _logout_ redirect links,
   - `authCodeToToken` for converting authorization code to token,
   - `refreshAccessToken` for performing a token refresh request